mboukabous/MLOps-personal-template/README.md

 ## ECR

 - Deploy the container to AWS ECR using the commands in ECR
-- Fill in the deploy section in Makefile
+- Fill in the deploy section in Makefile then in actions (main.yml)
 - TODO: auto creation of ECR using a scripts